Liberal Studies B.A. (LIBA) Major

 The Bachelor of Arts in Liberal Studies (Liberal B.A. or LIBA) is an option for students whose educational or career goals or academic interests are not met by any of Stockton’s existing degree programs.

-The Liberal B.A. permits students to design a complete 128-credit interdisciplinary program suited to their individual needs and plans.
+The Liberal B.A., or LIBA, permits students to design a complete 128-credit interdisciplinary program suited to their individual needs and plans.
 This program thus provides extraordinary opportunities for creativity in educational planning and allows students to take advantage of a wide range of Stockton’s faculty and other resources.
 To become a LIBA major, a student must prepare a carefully conceived proposal for multidisciplinary study and must have that proposal approved by a committee composed of the dean of general studies and two or three faculty members.

 In recent years, students have pursued the following interests through the LIBA Program: